 It is worth looking at this now as we start to think about what format our learning information will take.
 Revisiting our task and topic analysis and the gaps in knowledge, we can bundle the learning into a method and then consider the formats best suited to that method.

-Will the learning take the form of a scenario, role play, job aid, case study or presentation for example.
+Will the learning take the form of a scenario, role play, job aid, case study or presentation?
+These are just some examples.

 Delivery formats will be influenced by factors related to the how the information will be best consumed by the learner for maximum benefit as described by the method.
 The learners themselves and their technological and environmental constraints will also influence the variability of these formats.